bitdust-io/p2p-app/README.md

-### Install and run inside development environment
+### Install and run inside development environment locally

 At first clone the files locally and change to the repository folder: